 One of the responsibilities of a virtual assistant is communication organization, both via emails and phone calls.
 They check email inbox, prepare a quick brief of incoming messages (including the comments) and even write responses for other emails.
 You can also assign them to each other task that doesn’t require your direct attention.
 Just make sure to check whether they have the Enneagram personality type 5 or not as these small details can play a crucial job when it comes to their job.

 A collaboration between a virtual assistant and their employer is home-office based, so if you hire one, you need to provide them with access to the documents related to the matters they’ll be dealing with.
 It also includes an email address and password to the accounts, so make sure you hire the right and trustworthy person.
+Consider giving them tasks, conducting interviews, and using an instant results IQ test for a quick assessment of their intelligence.

 To sum up